aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="getPdfInStorageToSvg"></a>
 # **getPdfInStorageToSvg**
-> File getPdfInStorageToSvg(name, compressOutputToZipArchive, folder, storage)
+> File getPdfInStorageToSvg(name, compressOutputToZipArchive, folder, storage, password)

 Converts PDF document (located on storage) to SVG format and returns resulting file in response content